anthonyamaro15/anthonyamaro15/README.md

 ### Hi there 👋

-- 💬 I'm a Full Stack Web Developer passionate on learning new technologies, I enjoy solving problems and building amazing projects!.
+- 💬 I'm a Full Stack Web Developer passionate on learning new technologies, I enjoy solving problems and building amazing projects!..
-- 🔭 I’m currently working on project with a team of 2, one data scientist and a UI/UX designer.
+- 🔭 I’m currently working on project with a team of 2, one data scientist and a UI/UX designer..
-- I'm currenlty solving at least one problem everyday in Hackerrank and leetcode to sharpen my problem solving skills.
+- I'm currenlty solving at least one problem everyday in Hackerrank and leetcode to sharpen my problem solving skills..
-- 👯 I’m looking to collaborate with anyone interested in building amazing projects.
+- 👯 I’m looking to collaborate with anyone interested in building amazing projects..

 ### Connect with me: